JuliaEarth/GeoStats.jl/paper/paper.md

 ## Comparison methods

-Solvers in the framework can be compared on a given problem with different methods.
+Solvers adhering to the interface proposed in the framework can be easily compared on a given problem with different comparison methods.

 - Visual Comparison
 - k-fold Cross-Validation

+For example, the command `compare([solver1, solver2], problem, VisualComparison())` solves the `problem` with `solver1` and `solver2` and plots the solutions side by side.

 # Example of usage